-The pages below are a compilation of dog bite settlements and verdicts compiled from various Illinois jurisdictions involving different types of dog bite cases.
-We hope you find this information useful.
-However, it is important to remember that each case is unique and deserves to be evaluated on it own merits.
+It The pages below are a compilation of dog bite settlements and verdicts compiled from various Illinois jurisdictions involving different types of dog bite cases to give to a sense of how these cases are valued.

 - The defendant’s dog attacked, or at least tried to attack, the plaintiff;